-When it comes to location, the highest average paycheck (about $94K per year) can be spotted in Kennewick, Wash.; the company's headquarter city of Springdale, Ark. ($76K), Atlanta, Ga. ($64K), and San Diego, Calif. (approximately $64K) are the next top-paying cities.
-Berryville, Ark. ranks low on the pay scale — at about $42K, it is one of the lowest-paid cities.
-By state, the highest pay levels are found in Texas, where the average Tyson Foods, Inc. employee makes around $95K annually.
+When it comes to location, the highest average paycheck (approximately $94K per year) can be spotted in Kennewick, Wash.; the company's headquarter city of Springdale, Ark. (about $79K), Pine Bluff, Ark. (around $65K), and Atlanta, Ga. ($64K) are the next top-paying cities.
+On the lower end is Berryville, Ark. at $42K.
+By state, Tyson Foods, Inc. employees make the most in Texas, earning $95K annually on average.

 Years of Experience